zaaack/statical-ghost/bin/how-to-use-fascinating-static-blog-generator-statical-ghost.md

 sg server # or sg s
 ```

-to start a local static server, it also auto generate your posts if posts or theme are changed
+to start a local static server, it would also auto generate your posts if posts or theme are changed
 now click <http://127.0.0.1:8080> to see your blog !!!

 ## see help